The Québec maritime Blog

 Gaspésie is home to the Mi’gmaq.
 Immerse yourself in their culture by visiting the Micmac Interpretation Site of Gespeg in Gaspé.
 As you walk through the reconstructed 17th-century traditional village and summer camp, you’ll learn all about this people of the sea.
 Accompanied by a guide, discover wigwams, fire rings and hunting traps.
 Learn more about the influence of the Mi’gmaq during their first encounters with Europeans.
 You can also enjoy demonstrations and tastings.

-In honour of the International Year of Indigenous Languages celebrated by UNESCO in 2019, the Percé UNESCO Global Geopark offers a very special hiking experience: all the names of the trails and geosites will be translated into the Mi’gmaq language.
-Will you explore the gmtn sè-dan awti (Mont Sainte-Anne Road) or the sewis gatoq awti’j (Crevice Trail)?
-Will you admire the gundew belchè g (Percé Rock) or the gesg ma pigigwa’tege nibukt (Magical Forest)?
+The Percé UNESCO Global Geopark offers a very special hiking experience along trails whose names have been translated into the Mi’gmaq language (as have the names of the geopark’s geosites).
+Will you explore the gmtn sè-dan awti (Mont Sainte-Anne path) or the sewis gatoq awti’j (Crevasse trail)?
+Will you admire the gundew belchè g (Percé Rock) or the gesg ma pigigwa’tege nibukt (Magic Forest)?

 The vast territory of Côte-Nord offers many opportunities to discover Innu culture.
 In Tadoussac, you can visit the Chauvin Trading Post, a replica of New France’s first fur-trading post.
 Tour the exhibition to learn more about first contacts between Europeans and First Nations people in 1600.
 A few kilometres away, in Les Bergeronnes, the Centre Archéo-Topo presents 9000 years of history through archaeology.
 On the agenda: hikes with an archaeological twist, workshops (including beading, making dream catchers, etc.), talks and more.
 Further east, enjoy a warm welcome in the community of Essipit by staying in the Natakam Condos, which offer magnificent views of the St. Lawrence.
 Accompanied by experienced guides, set off to encounter black bears, which are considered sacred in Innu culture, or enjoy a Zodiac excursion to observe the majestic whales.